SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise4/README.md

 <br>

 # Authorization (optional)

+Check your timing and rather continue with [Exercise5](../exercise5/README.md).

-Our next challenge is to enhance the application with authorization checking code.
+Otherwise your next challenge is to enhance the application with authorization checking code.
 We will introduce two categories of users: those who can only _view_ the country information, and those who are authorized to _add_ new countries.

 ## Step 0 - The security concept of XS Advanced